Surrey's Michelin Star restaurants

 Now rebranded as The Clock House (after the clock which hangs above its door), the restaurant has retained its Michelin star and continues to bring international standards of fine dining to the pretty Surrey village of Ripley.

-The décor is a little simpler than some of the other restaurants on this list, more chic neutrals than Tudor splendour.
+The décor is a little simpler than some other restaurants on this list, with more chic neutrals than Tudor splendour.
 There’s no dress code, and the atmosphere is relaxed and friendly.

-In the warmer months, you can even enjoy an al fresco meal in the walled garden, or take your drink onto the leafy terrace.
+In the warmer months, you can enjoy an al fresco meal in the walled garden or take your drink onto the leafy terrace.

 And a little further afield…

-I know it's not in Surrey, but those on the hunt for fine dining should take a trip a little further afield to Bray.
-The tiny Berkshire village which boasts a whopping seven Michelin starred restaurants (including two of the five restaurants in Britain with the full complement of three Michelin stars).
+I know it's not in Surrey, but those searching for fine dining should take a trip a little further afield to Bray.
+The tiny Berkshire village boasts a whopping seven Michelin-starred restaurants (including two of the five restaurants in Britain with the full complement of three Michelin stars).

-Don't mind travelling then why not try the experimental food at The Fat Duck, legendary French cuisine at The Waterside Inn or authentic Italian fare at Caldesi In Campagna: it’s a culinary destination that’s not to be missed?!
+If you don't mind travelling, why not try the experimental food at The Fat Duck, legendary French cuisine at The Waterside Inn, or authentic Italian fare at Caldesi In Campagna?
+It’s a culinary destination that’s not to be missed!